Alvin Smith (brother of Joseph Smith)

 Alvin Smith (February 11, 1798 – November 19, 1823) was the eldest brother of Joseph Smith, founder of the Latter Day Saint movement.
 Alvin took a leading role in helping the Smith family work toward paying their debts and building their home.
 His death at age 25 resulted in his younger brothers Hyrum and Joseph taking more of a leading role in family affairs.
-A vision by Joseph Smith showed Alvin, who was not baptized while alive, in the celestial kingdom, which is the highest of the degrees of glory.
+Joseph later claimed that he had a vision in which Alvin, who was not baptized while alive, was in the celestial kingdom, which is the highest of the heavenly degrees of glory in mormon theology.
 His presence in the life of young Joseph Smith and in that vision played a significant role in the establishment of the Latter Day Saint doctrines of redemption of those who die without a knowledge of the gospel, as well as the practice of baptism for the dead in the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life

 Alvin Smith was born in 1798, the first surviving child of Joseph Smith Sr. and Lucy Mack Smith.
 During his youth, Smith worked as a carpenter's helper to assist the Smith family in saving up sufficient funds to make a down payment on a farm in Manchester Township, south of Palmyra, New York.
 Smith also assisted his father in clearing timber, planting wheat and tapping maple trees for the purpose of making maple sugar.
 A neighbor, Orlando Saunders, stated that the members of the Smith family “have all worked for me many a day; they were very good people.
 Young Joe (as we called him then) has worked for me, and he was a good worker; they all were.”
 In the early 1820s, Smith was involved with his father and brothers in a number of treasure digging excavations in the Palmyra–Manchester area.

 In 1823, Smith took the lead in building the family's new home and worked to get the family out of debt.